hpi-swa/trufflesqueak/docs/polyglot-api.md

 # Polyglot API Reference

-GraalSqueak provides access to all languages supported by GraalVM through its Polyglot API.
+TruffleSqueak provides access to all languages supported by GraalVM through its Polyglot API.
 This document describes how this API can be used to interact with different languages from Smalltalk.